myramade/Twinery/README.md

 To create my game story, I took inspiration from the Eagle's song **"Hotel California"**.
 It provides the perfect scenario and storyline.
 In this repository you'll find the HTML code for my game **Trapped in Hotel California**

+**HOW TO USE MY CODE FILE**
+1. Download my HTML code from this repo
+2. Go to http://twinery.org and choose either "use online" or follow instructions to download to your computer (up to you).
+3. Once in the editor select "Import from file"